It’s always a good time to consider becoming a foster parent, as an increasing number of children are in need of foster families.

 How Long Does it Take to Become a Foster Parent in Kentucky?

 The training, evaluation and approval process typically takes 2 to 3 months.

 Resources and support services for Kentucky foster parents

-After a child is placed in your home, you’ll continue to receive guidance and training—a minimum of six hours of ongoing training each year.
+After a child is placed in your home, you’ll continue to receive guidance, training and support — 22 hours of training each year.
 Kentucky also features a Foster Parent Mentor Program, where recently-approved foster parents are matched with an experienced foster parent who can help coach and guide you during your first six months of service.

 At Omni Visions we also provide our foster parents with an extensive array of support services, including 24/7 on-call support, as well as a resource coordinator who provides ongoing assistance.

 If you’re interested in becoming a foster parent in Kentucky, we encourage you to complete our request form or to contact the Omni Visions office nearest your home.
-Our Kentucky locations include Bowling Green, Lexington, Louisville and Madisonville, with our Paducah area office located in Hickory, Kentucky.
+Our Kentucky locations include Bowling Green, Lexington, Louisville and Madisonville, and Paducah area office.

 Since 1991 Omni has specialized in providing training and support to caregivers so foster children can reach their fullest potential.
 Together we can provide a brighter future for our children.
 Give us a call toll-free at (800) 851-6108.Ready to Become a Foster Parent?